M2000Interpreter/Environment/utf8/pic.bas.utf8.txt

 End Function
 Public Function GetImage() As String
-Dim hMem As Long, hDib As Long
+Dim hMem As Long, hDIb As Long
 Dim mypic As New cDIBSection
 Const CF_DIB = 8
 Dim okb As Boolean